 This memorandum is intended to familiarize you generally with the Federal Tort Claims Act (“FTCA”) and the protections it provides Members, Officers and employees of the House.
 This memorandum is not intended, however, to answer all questions or issues that may arise.
-Therefore, we encourage you to call the Office of General Counsel at 202-225-9700 (“OGC”) immediately if you or a member of your staff has additional questions on this topic.
+Therefore, we encourage you to call the House Office of General Counsel (“OGC”) immediately if you or a member of your staff has additional questions on this topic.
+(Only House Members, Officers, or staff should call OGC.
+OGC cannot provide assistance to other federal government employees or members of the public.)

 Under the FTCA, the federal government acts as a self-insurer, and recognizes liability for the negligent or wrongful acts or omissions of its employees acting within the scope of their official duties.
 The United States is liable to the same extent an individual would be in like circumstances.
 The statute substitutes the United States as the defendant in such a suit and the United States—not the individual employee—bears any resulting liability.